Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 With this complexity in mind it does not seem feasible to run careful-access tests using existing testsuites.
 Instead, new tests should be written that exercise the drivers in the required way.
 Fortunately, the only interfaces that need testing are hash, MAC, AEAD (testing over AD only), Key derivation and Asymmetric signature, which limits the number of new tests that must be written.

+#### Validation of validation for careful-access

+In order to ensure that the careful-access validation works, it is necessary to write tests to check that we can correctly detect careful-access violations when they occur.
+To do this, write a test function that:

+* Reads its input multiple times at the same location.
+* Writes to its output multiple times at the same location.

+Then, write a careful-access test for this function and ensure that it fails.

 ## Analysis of argument protection in built-in drivers

 TODO: analyze the built-in implementations of mechanisms for which there is a requirement on drivers.
 By code inspection, how satisfied are we that they meet the requirement?